vifon/deer/README.md

     autoload -U deer

 Adding these lines will make the script available to the line editor, and bind it to a `ALT+k` respectively:

     zle -N deer
     bindkey '\ek' deer

-Alternatively, you can source the file `deer`, and bind the initialization function to a `ALT+k` as follows:

-    source /path/to/deer
-    zle -N deer-launch
-    bindkey '\ek' deer-launch

 By default, `deer` will use 22 lines of your terminal.
 This is configurable with the `zstyle` mechanism.
 Drop a line like this in `zshrc` to adjust this
 setting:

     zstyle ':deer:' height 35